ksmaheshkumar/threat_research/README.md

 ## Summary

-This page contains data I've collected over the past month using a network of 10-20 SSH honeypots.
+This page contains data I've collected over the past several months using a network of 10-20 SSH honeypots.
 If you have any questions or feedback, please don't hesitate to reach out and contact me.

+Credit to Robin Wood (Digininja) for building Pipal, the tool I used for statistical analysis on the passwords.

 Email:    andrew@morris.guru
 Twitter:  https://twitter.com/andrew___morris

 ## Statistics